What Color is Your Privlege?

 by F. I. Goldhaber

-Portland Heroes, #BiVisibility, and True Colors and False Flags are featured in the inaugural issue of Weatherbeaten, a refuge for those seeking asylum from the storm.
+Portland Heroes, #BiVisibility, and True Colors and False Flags were featured in the inaugural issue of Weatherbeaten, a refuge for those seeking asylum from the storm.
+Also available in What Color is Your Privilege?.

 by F. I. Goldhaber

-Intersectionality, Begging for Help, and The Price of Prisons for Profit appear in the second issue of Tiny Tim Literary Review, targeted at normalizing the narratives of those who have chronic illness and disabilities and humanizing medical professionals.
+Intersectionality, Begging for Help, and The Price of Prisons for Profit (also available in What Color is Your Privilege?) appeared in the second issue of Tiny Tim Literary Review, targeted at normalizing the narratives of those who have chronic illness and disabilities and humanizing medical professionals.

 by F. I. Goldhaber